mattstratton/castanet/CONTRIBUTING.md

 ### Pull Requests

 Please submit your proposed changes as a Pull Request against this repository.
 If the PR will resolve an issue, please add `Fixes #123` to the PR.
 We also will label issues as `bug` or `enhancement` for proper CHANGELOG generation.
+For more details, see [Linking a pull request to an issue using a keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

 ## Documentation